As far as the law is concerned, yes.

 It is illegal to prank call in Australia.
 It can also get you into serious trouble with the police if you are continually harassing someone through this form of a phone “pranking.“

 Where did our need to prank come from?
 Pranks have been carried out around the world for centuries, from running through someone’s home with a pig to leaving a live bear in your neighbour’s house.
-And while it may seem that these pranks have been placed into the past, prank phone calls are something people still love to carry out today.
+While it may seem that these pranks have been placed in the past, prank phone calls are something people still love to carry out today.

 However, in terms of law and legality, prank phone calls are considered a crime and can be punishable by law.

 Generally speaking, Is it illegal to prank call?

 - United States Of America: Yes

 - Scotland: Yes

 - Ireland: Yes